sharontherese/latin-mass-funeral/content/about-this-site/index.md

 +++

-_Artwork: Le Prince, Jean-Baptiste.
-"The Russian Baptism."
-(1765)._

-This is one of a series of websites on traditional Catholic sacraments, [Latin Mass Wedding](https://www.latinmasswedding.com/) and [Latin Mass Baptism](https://www.latinmassbaptism.com/)
+This is the third in a series of websites on traditional Catholic sacraments, [Latin Mass Wedding](https://www.latinmasswedding.com/) and [Latin Mass Baptism](https://www.latinmassbaptism.com/) being the first two.

 It's intended to provide those interested with the rites and liturgies for Catholic burials, as well as common blessings, customs, and rubrics.
 Whenever possible, I include both the Latin and the English text.